Mhijazi16/Game-Optimization/README.md

 - [🤝 Contributing](#contributing)
 - [📜 License](#license)

-## 🔍 Introduction
+## 🕹️ Introduction
-This repository contains code to solve the Sokoban game using the Q-learning algorithm.
-Sokoban is a classic puzzle game where the player pushes boxes to designated storage locations.
-The goal is to develop AI agents that can efficiently solve these puzzles using reinforcement learning and other optimization techniques.
+Welcome to the AI-GameOptimization repository!
+This project explores the use of optimization algorithms to solve complex games.
+Currently, it focuses on solving the Sokoban game using Q-learning, with plans to extend to genetic algorithms and other optimization techniques in the future.

 ## 🫐 Showcase
 ### Training